-Under the CAA, the U.S. EPA shall grant requests to reclassify nonattainment areas to higher ozone nonattainment classifications.21 The voluntarily request for reclassification to a more severe classification is commonly referred to as a "bump-up."
+Under the CAA, the U.S. EPA shall grant requests to reclassify nonattainment areas to higher ozone nonattainment classifications.31 The voluntarily request for reclassification to a more severe classification is commonly referred to as a "bump-up."

-Through this AQMP and accompanying Resolution of the Governing Board adopting the 2022 AQMP, the South Coast AQMD is formally requesting CARB to submit a request to the U.S. EPA for a voluntary reclassification of the Coachella Valley Portion of the Salton Sea Air Basin from "severe-15" to "extreme" nonattainment for the 2015 8-hour ozone standard and that the EPA Administrator grant such request upon receipt.
-Through this request, the South Coast AQMD is also seeking an extension of the ozone attainment date from June 15, 2033 to June 15, 2038.
+Through this AQMP and accompanying Resolution of the Governing Board adopting the 2022 AQMP, the South Coast AQMD is formally requesting CARB to submit a request to the U.S. EPA for a voluntary reclassification of the Coachella Valley Portion of the Salton Sea Air Basin from "severe-15" to "extreme"

-21 CAA sect 181(b)(3).
+31 CAA sect 181(b)(3).